RudoRonuma/frequi/README.md

 ## WARNING

+This is a fork and customized version of FreqUI, please be aware that some features might not be working with official version of Freqtrade.

 This project is still in its early stages (consider it alpha), and is not yet stable nor recommended to be used for production usages.

 ## Run this project